 With its simple lyrics and stick-in-your-head melody, Baby Shark has become a cultural sensation.
-So why not let the song and accompanying video, created by Korean educational entertainment company Pinkfong, inspire your child’s birthday party?
+So why not let the song and accompanying video, created by Korean educational entertainment company Pinkfong, inspire your kid’s birthday party?
 From decorations and games to food and favors, we hunted down the best Baby Shark birthday party ideas.
-Toddlers might be the target audience, but there are many fun things you can do (doo doo doo) to plan a fête that’s fun for everyone—Mommy and Daddy shark included.
+Toddlers might be the target audience, but there are many fun things you can do (doo doo doo) to plan a shark-themed birthday party that’s fun for everyone—Mommy and Daddy shark included.

 Send splashy Baby Shark invitations

 The invitation is the first opportunity to introduce revelers to your Baby Shark birthday party vibe.
-Get their feet wet, if you will, with a cute card that sets the tone for tail-flipping fun.
+Get their feet wet, if you will, with a baby shark invitation that sets the tone for tail-flipping fun.
 For instance, ask families to “shark” their calendars for swimming and sunbathing, incorporate a play on words like “It’s Hammertime,” or simply select a cool blue colorway.

 Make waves with Baby Shark birthday party decor